 Following graduation from Wellesley College, I traveled abroad to live and work, first in Bahrain and later in Fiji and the United Kingdom.
-For more than two decades I profiled individuals from different cultures for a wide variety of magazines and newspapers in the United States and Europe and for the Gulf Air in-flight magazine.
+For more than two decades I profiled individuals from different cultures and produced high-quality memoirs for a wide variety of magazines and newspapers in the United States and Europe and for the Gulf Air in-flight magazine.
 A common theme was the way in which people adapt to changing circumstances and the interesting and unique ways in which they shape their lives and create communities.

-In telling you something about myself, it is important to describe the event that lent oral history particular significance for me.
+In telling you something about myself, it is important to describe the event that lent oral history particular significance to me.
 When I was in my fifties my husband died suddenly, followed by my mother and father a few years later.
-Of course, I knew a lot about them and their lives, but in their absence, I found I lacked the connective tissue that linked the stories they had told me into a meaningful whole.
-I had not always listened as carefully as I should, believing there was still time to record their memories in detail for our family.
+Of course, I knew a lot about them and their lives, but in their absence, I found I lacked the connective tissue that linked the stories they had told me into a meaningful legacy.
+I had not always listened as carefully as I should, believing there was still time to record their histories in detail for our family.
 The absence of a deep and meaningful narrative for those closest to me was a great loss.

 As is true for many, when I was in my teens and twenties I was close to my family but I was absorbed in my own life.
-When I was older and my interest increased, I faced books and boxes filled with wonderful but unidentified photographs of people and places about which I will never know.
+When I was older and my interest in histories increased, I faced books and boxes filled with wonderful but unidentified photographs of people and places about which I will never know.
 Even if I know who they are, I have no stories to go with the images.
 My goal is to make sure that doesn't happen to others.